3 Budget-Friendly Ways To Shred Old Paperwork Safely

 Drop everything off and let the Shred-it team do the rest

-(Best for Smaller Amounts)
+3. Pay by the Pound (Best for Smaller Amounts)

 If you’re only getting rid of a small stash, head to your local Staples, FedEx Office, or UPS Store.
 All three offer secure shredding with locked bins provided by Iron Mountain.

 I’ve personally taken papers to both FedEx and UPS with great experiences.
-At FedEx, they had me watch while they placed the documents in the bin and asked for a thumbs-up to the camera.
+At FedEx, they even had me watch while they placed the documents in the bin and asked for a thumbs-up to the camera.
+You can bring papers in reusable totes, but keep in mind that you may need to wait until the papers are securely dumped into the bin in your presence.

 Learn More: